 This is Money is presented by Georgie Frost, in partnership with NS&I.

 Georgie Frost is joined by Share Radio's senior analyst Ed Bowsher.
-Today they discuss the market reaction to the Bank of England's latest bond buying spree as well as the problems with the government's Help to Buy ISA.
-Plus are teenagers more financially focused than their parents?
-Yes according to a new report.
+Today they discuss the falling price of sterling as it reaches a 31 year low as well as the news of a new round of strikes from Southern Rail.
+Plus the growing popularity of a shift towards a cashless society.
 All these stories and more on The News Review.

 The latest US non-farm payroll figures are released later.
 With a looming presidential election and uncertainty in some global markets, what will the figures reveal, and what impact will it have on the UK and a weak Sterling?
 Matt Cox spoke to Michael Hewson, Chief Market Analyst at CMC Markets, to find out more.